Skip to main content

 • Use the 'Height' option if you want the footer to appear at a specific height.

-• Add the text in the content field if you want any text to be displayed on the footer.
+• Add the text to the content field if you want any text to be displayed on the footer.

-Note: Content tab provides different options to customize the text at requirement.
+Note: Content tab provides different options to customize the text at requirements.

 • Format -- to make the text bold, in italic, and format it through different options like background, alignment, etc.